A. J. Mohammad Ali

-Abdul Jamil Mohammad Ali (15 December 1951 – 2 May 2024) was a Bangladeshi lawyer who served as the 12th attorney general of Bangladesh from 2005 to 2007.
+Abdul Jamil Mohammad Ali (15 December 1951 – 2 May 2024) was a Bangladeshi lawyer who served as the 12th attorney general for Bangladesh from 2005 to 2007.

 Early life

 Ali was born on 15 December 1951 in Naogaon in the then East Bengal, Dominion of Pakistan.
 His father MH Khandaker was the first attorney general of Bangladesh.

 Career

 Ali was enrolled to practise in the High Court in 1980 and in the Appellate Division in 1985.
 He was appointed additional attorney general on 23 October 2001 and as the attorney general on 30 April 2005.
 He resigned from the position on 24 January 2007.

 Ali served as the president of Bangladesh Supreme Court Bar Association and Bangladesh Bar Council's executive committee chairman.
 He served as the president of the Bangladesh Jatiyatabadi Ainjibi Forum.

 Ali served as the lawyer of former prime minister Begum Khaleda Zia for the Zia Orphanage Trust corruption case.
 He was also the lawyer of Moudud Ahmed.